 UK inflation falls by more than expected in February, triggering talk of lower interest rates

-LONDON -- Price rises in the U.K. eased by more than anticipated in February, official figures showed Wednesday, raising expectations that the Bank of England may start cutting interest rates in the next few months.
+LONDON -- Price rises in the U.K. eased more than anticipated in February, official figures showed Wednesday, raising expectations that with the cost-of-living crisis abating, the Bank of England may start cutting interest rates in the next few months.

 The Office for National Statistics said inflation, as measured by the consumer price index, fell to 3.4%, its lowest level since September 2021, from 4% in January.
-The agency said easing food price inflation was largely behind the fall.
+The agency said easing food price increases were largely behind the fall.

 The decrease was bigger than anticipated.
 Analysts had expected a decline to 3.6%.